aryaprasad08/Retail-Store-Agent/retail-agent/WRITEUP.md

 ## How I used AI

 I used Claude Code as a pair programmer throughout.

-AI drafted the SQLite schema, the CSV seeding, the 14 tool declarations, and the tool-calling loop — the mechanical layers where speed matters and the design space is narrow.
-AI proposed the architecture and wrote the implementation and made the call to do the products/skus split; during iteration, I made changes during implementation based on the output; money as integer cents for exact rounding, and the reading of the ambiguous damaged-return rule.
+AI proposed the architecture, wrote the implementation, and made the call on the products/skus split — the mechanical layers where speed matters and the design space is narrow: the SQLite schema, the CSV seeding, the 14 tool declarations, and the tool-calling loop.
+During iteration I made specific calls based on what it produced — money as integer cents for exact rounding, and the reading of the ambiguous damaged-return rule (revenue reverses, but the store keeps the cost)./

-Adversarial testing.
-I used AI to generate edge cases and to stress-test the agent, which is how I found and fixed a real bug — create_return accepted a non-positive quantity and would have crashed the session with an uncaught database error instead of a clean, recoverable message.
-That became a regression test. test_store.py and test_edge_cases.py check the rules deterministically with no model in the loop, which is also how I validated the AI-written code rather than eyeballing it.
+I also used AI adversarially: generating edge cases and stress-testing the agent is how I found and fixed a real bug — create_return accepted a non-positive quantity and would have crashed the session with an uncaught database error instead of a clean, recoverable message.
+That became a regression test.

-Moving the agent layer from one LLM SDK to Gemini's google-genai was AI-assisted and took minutes precisely because store.py has zero LLM dependency — the payoff of the split.
+I didn't trust the AI-written code by eye — test_store.py and test_edge_cases.py check every rule deterministically with no model in the loop, which is how I validated it.
+And moving the agent layer to Gemini's google-genai SDK was AI-assisted and took minutes precisely because store.py has zero LLM dependency — the payoff of the split.
 ## What I'd do next

 Persist the database to disk behind a `--reset` flag, add an `audit_log`